LukasNiessen/cap-theorem-explained/README.md

 **And in non-distributed systems?** CAP Theorem only applies to distributed systems.
 If you only have one database, you can totally have both.
 (Unless that DB server if down obviously, then you have neither.

-**Is this always the case?** No, if everything is _green_, we have both, consistency and availability.
+**Is this always the case?** No, if everything is working fine, then we have both, consistency and availability.
 However, if a server looses internet access for example, or there is any other fault that occurs, THEN we have only one of the two, that is either have consistency or availability.

 ### Example